$0 Nigeria → UK Skilled Worker Guide — Quick-Start Checklist

 Stage 2: Ministry of Foreign Affairs (MOFA) Location: Legal Services Division, Tafawa Balewa House, Abuja Purpose: Authenticates the Ministry of Education's stamp.
 Standard processing: 3–7 working days.
 Expedited options are sometimes available with an informal premium.

 Run stages 1 and 2 in sequence, not simultaneously.
-Budget 4–5 weeks for the full authentication process and start immediately after your CoS is confirmed.
+Budget about 2–4 weeks for the full authentication process and start immediately after your CoS is confirmed.

-Step 5: TB Test at an IOM-Approved Clinic
+Step 5: TB Test at a Home Office-Approved Clinic

-IOM Lagos (Ikeja/Victoria Island area): Most convenient for Lagos applicants.
+IOM Lagos (Ikeja): Most convenient for Lagos applicants.
 Book online — do not walk in.
-The June–September period is peak season for student visa applicants; expect 7–10 day waits for slots during this period.
-Outside peak season, 2–4 days is typical.
+The June–September period is peak season for student visa applicants and waits can extend beyond 10 days.
+Outside peak season, availability may be better, but confirm current slots before making travel plans.

 IOM Abuja (Asokoro): For Abuja-based applicants.
 Similar waiting times.